emergingsciences/discover/README.md

 **Helper Scripts**

-These scripts contain utility and helper functions:
+These scripts contain utility and helper functions for primary scripts.
+These scripts are not meant to be run by themselves:

 - `ses-fa-lca-functions.R` - **Spiritual Experience Survey LCA and Factor Analysis Script Functions**.
 Functions containing the majority of the logic for the FA and LCA analysis, including the actual FA and LCA algorithms used and starting parameters for analysis.
 - `ses-utility.R` - **Spiritual Experience Survey LCA and Factor Analysis Script Helper Functions**.
 Utility functions for loading data and replace question codes with question text.